 As we walked back to the Land Rover, some of the delicately built, deer-like native Balinese cattle peered out through the undergrowth at us.

 The road disappeared into a track, and as it was monsoon season, it was still muddy from the rain of previous afternoon.

-Our escort was waiting for us, and as the mist started to rise from the valley he led us down a pathway to a door with various baskets and bamboo gongs outside.
+Our escort was waiting for us, and as the mist started to rise from the valley of this magical Bali rainforest, he led us down a pathway to a door with various baskets and bamboo gongs outside.